Go back

 Federica: Oh, the sausage!

-Godly: Yes, but it’s like a fresh Luganega, but smoked.
+Godly: The sausage is cooked.
+It’s like a fresh Luganega, but smoked.

 Godly: Yes.
 And of course, we had our cook, who worked here for almost 20 years.